RISC-OS-Community/DME-Core/CONTRIBUTING.md

 5) Helping us test the code on as many RISC OS platforms and OS versions as possible (within the supported range)
 6) Providing us constructive feedback on the work/projects/repositories/requirements/designs

-The following chapters will help those completely new to this process, introduce a common dictionary of technical terms to make sure we are all on the same page and finally provide instructions on how to submit your contribution.
+The following chapters will help those who are completely new to this process, introduce a common dictionary of technical terms to make sure we are all on the same page, and finally provide instructions on how to submit your contribution.

 Thanks for considering helping us and we hope you'll have fun!

 ## Is this your first contribution?
-If this is your first contribution to an Open Source project then don't be afraid, here there is a free course for you to follow that will give you a lot of good information: [How to contribute to an Open Source project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github)
+If this is your first contribution to an Open Source project then don't be afraid.
+Here there is a free course for you to follow that will give you a lot of useful information: [How to contribute to an Open Source project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github)

 ## Submitting code
-To submit your changes we use Pull Requests (if you used GitLab instead they are called there Merge Requests).
+To submit our changes we use Pull Requests (if you are used to GitLab you may know them as Merge Requests).
 Any code change should be submitted as a pull request, no other ways are allowed, sorry.
 Read below for the details and the guidelines.

 ## Common dictionary
 Table of technical terms and meaning in this context: